pocomane/brewed-in-the-apocalypse/bita.md

 obviously now you need to find another way to reach your destination.
 ```

-__Assign an harm__ - when you have to assign an harm, ask to the target to add
+__Assign an harm__ - when you have to assign an harm, chose one or few words
-a new harm to the sheet of eir character with value 1, or to increment a
-previous harm by 1.
-Obviously the chosen harm must follow by the fiction.

-The harms are one or few words that represent physical injuries, mental
+that represent physical injuries, mental stress, or any other negative
-stress, or any other negative condition that make sense for the setting.
+condition that make sense for the setting; the target player adds such harm to
+eir character sheet.
+Obviously the chosen harm must follow by the fiction, ant
-They should also cause effects in the fiction.
-Each harm has a number associated
+they will cause effects in the fiction.
-to it, from 1 up, that indicate how much will affect the check.
-When it reach
-0, the harm is deleted.

 The harms may never be used to give a bonus to an action.
 If it would help the
 players to reach their goals, it is simply ignored.

-To make clear that it is an harm, write the `-` symbol before it in the character
-sheet.

-He harms can be removed when something related happen in the fiction, as
+The harms can be removed when something related happen in the fiction, as
 explained in the __Remove an harm__ move.

 __Make the worst happen__ when the characters ignore a problematic